1994 Vanavara Yakovlev Yak-40 crash: Flight

-The flight was operated by Cheremshanka Airlines, a regional airline based at Krasnoyark Cheremshanka Airport.
+The flight was operated by Cheremshanka Airlines, a regional airline based at Krasnoyarsk Cheremshanka Airport.
 At the time of the accident, the Yakovlev Yak-40 was carrying 24 passengers, including 21 adults and 3 children, and 4 crew members.
 The pilot of the flight was Captain Anatoliy A. Danilov and the co-pilot was First Officer Anatoliy G. Shcherbakov.
 Also on board was a flight mechanic Mikhail N. Shurpatov and one flight attendant.

 Weather conditions had begun to deteriorate while the aircraft was en route to Tura Airport, but ATC in Tura failed to inform the flight crew of the changing conditions.
 The crew were therefore caught unaware by the poor weather when they arrived in Tura.
 Due to the limited visibility, the crew missed the airport.
 After three failed landing attempts, the crew decided to divert to Vanavara airfield, a small airport some 453 kilometers away from Tura Airport.

 41 kilometers from Vanavara, at an altitude of 3,000 meters, the airliner's engines flamed out as the fuel supply was exhausted.
 The crew then decided to make an emergency landing in a swamp.
 Two helicopters and an An-24 aircraft were trying to help, suggesting the Yak-40's direction to the swamp where it would be possible to make an emergency landing.
 The crew then decided to land on the bank of the Chamba River.

 Captain Danilov ordered First Officer Shcherbakov and the flight mechanic Shurpatov to look out from the window and see if they could find the Chamba River.
 The landing gear was extended by the crew started its initial descent.
 At a speed of 235 km/h, the aircraft sheared tree tops and the right wing detached from the airframe.
 The Yak-40 then rolled severely to the right and crashed into the bank of the Chamba River inverted, with the front portion in the water and the empennage resting on shore.
 There was no explosion or fire since the aircraft had run out of fuel, but the impact was not survivable.
 All 28 people on board died.

 Footage from the crash site, taken from a helicopter, showed that the cockpit of the Yak-40 was completely destroyed.
 The fuselage was crushed severely while the tail was relatively intact.
 Crash victims, along with their belongings, were strewn in a large grassy area near the wreckage.